Samantha Masterson - President & Chief Executive Officer

 Craig Strenger - Vice President, Operations and Strategic Development

-Craig joins MGFA with over 30 years in the non-profit sector, and has served as an executive leader with Muscular Dystrophy Association, American Diabetes Association, and National Brain Tumor Society.
+Craig joins MGFA with more than 30 years in the non-profit sector and has served as an executive leader with Muscular Dystrophy Association, American Diabetes Association, and National Brain Tumor Society.
 Craig is known for his creative and innovative approach and for his keen ability to cultivate teams that are results-oriented and that drive impact.
-As Vice President of Development for MGFA, he leads all areas of donor stewardship, field operations (event fundraising), and corporate engagement will greatly benefit MGFA and help to influence its future as we embark on our new strategic plan.
+As Vice President of Development for MGFA, he leads all areas of donor stewardship and individual giving, field operations (event fundraising), and corporate engagement.

 Michael Antonellis – Vice President, Marketing & Communications